bandleader/bandlibs/vug/README.md

 ul
-  li -- mx, my to set horizontal or vertical margins li -- px, py to set horizontal or vertical padding li -- size to set width and height to the same value li -- round to set border-radius to 100% div -- For the 'display' (or 'd') property, we support b, i, and f for block, inline, flex.
+  li -- mx, my to set horizontal or vertical margins li -- px, py to set horizontal or vertical padding li -- sz to set width and height to the same value li -- circ to set border-radius to 100%
+    span.ms-1 d=ib circ sz=1em bg=teal
+div -- For the 'display' (or 'd') property, we support b, i, and f for block, inline, flex.
 Similarly, ib and if for inline-block and inline-flex.